 Unmanned aerial vehicle (UAV) system is a promising technology shall bring innovations in many industrial fields such as logistic and broadcasting.
 However, existing UAV system communication links are designed without considering differential physical characteristics or constraints of UAV system (radio channel characteristics or 3D control, etc.).
 We develop algorithms for effective navigation, control system, and autonomous flight system in urban situations.
 Furthermore, we study UAV disabling technologies against unauthorized UAV.

 Physical layer security for resilient CPS

-To ensure security, many people utilize cryptology based technologies, like RSA algorithm.
+Advanced communication team studies about physical layer security techniques such as security capacity, MIMO beamforming, anti-jamming, etc. To ensure security, many people utilize cryptology based technologies, like RSA algorithm.
 However, breaking these algorithms is possible although it takes very long time.
-Physical layer security techniques provide additional security by physically blocking accesses of unauthenticated users to networks.
-For example, MIMO beamforming technique can provide physically safe wireless channels for authenticated users .The advanced communication team studies about physical layer security techniques: security capacity, MIMO beamforming, anti-jamming, etc.
+So physical layer security techniques provide additional security by physically blocking accesses of unauthenticated users to networks like MIMO beamforming technique, ensuring physically safe wireless channels for authenticated users.

-Performance analysis for recent complicated wireless systems is quite difficult because of huge number of nodes and its complex network topologies with the introduction of CPS and IoT.
-Therefore, recent performance analysis results rely on unrealistic simplified models or computer simulations which take long time.
-To overcome this problem, we use stochastic geometry for analysis of D2D, full-duplex systems, etc.
+Performance analysis for recent complicated wireless systems is quite difficult because of a huge number of nodes and its complex network topologies with the introduction of CPS, IoT, and 5G.
+Therefore, recent performance analysis results are relying on unrealistic simplified models or computer simulations taking long time.
+To overcome this issue, we use stochastic geometry for analysis.

 - Protection technique for mobile wideband communication signal (ADD)

-- Smart convergence technologies for UAV safety control in urban areas (Ministry of Science, ICT and Future Planning (MSIP))
+- Smart convergence technologies for UAV safety control in urban areas (MSIP)